sudara/pamplejuce/README.md

 ## How does this all work at a high level?

-If you are new to CMake, I suggest you read up about [JUCE and CMmake on my blog!](https://melatonin.dev/blog/how-to-use-cmake-with-juce/)
+If you are new to CMake, I suggest you read up about [JUCE and CMmake on my blog!](https://melatonin.dev/blog/how-to-use-cmake-with-juce/).

+## Can I see some examples?

+Lots of people have used Pamplejuce as their starting place for their private plugin projects.

+Two amazing public examples (complete with signed binaries) are:

+* [Valentine](https://github.com/tote-bag-labs/valentine), a compressor plugin by Jose Diaz Rohena
+* [Maim](https://github.com/ArdenButterfield/Maim), an mp3 distortion plugin by Arden Butterfield

 ## Setting up for YOUR project